0x6b/copy-slack-url-as-markdown/README.md

   -q, --quote
           Include the message body as a quote
   -t, --timezone <TIMEZONE>
-          The IANA time zone database identifiers to use for the timestamp.
-Timestamp will be shown only if the `quote` option is enabled [default: Asia/Tokyo] --template-text <TEMPLATE_TEXT>
+          The IANA time zone database identifiers to use for the timestamp [default: Asia/Tokyo] --template-text <TEMPLATE_TEXT>
           Path to the template file for plain text, without quote [env: TEMPLATE_TEXT=] --template-text-quote <TEMPLATE_TEXT_QUOTE>